BrittanyBunk/Open-Library-Volunteer-Repository/README.md

 It's best to either create a bot to handle the errors or leave it alone.
 Manually mass-editing's not a good idea, because it's tedious and also might make it harder to find bot errors and correct them.
 Those errors are going to be there on purpose until fixed.

+About in-progress projects:
+The Open Library has difficulties working on UI/Design for their website.
+So the topic of most of the pre-project works will be on that: UI/web design.